Landscaper's Move the Landscape

 Plan, Design, and Permits

 If you are a newbie, then it is always good to seek the help of a professional, who can advise you properly.
 The expert will plan out the different designs and layouts that suit your taste and budget.
 He or she can also help you get the best materials and service available.
 Depending upon your local zoning laws and building codes, there may be certain projects that require a permit.
 Experienced landscapers can advise you regarding the variety of permits needed as well as file the permit (which may require additional drawings) on your behalf.
 Providing that your project is completed to code is crucial: if it is not completed to code and a permit hasn’t been filed, you are at risk of receiving a stop-work order.

 Adding a small duck pond or water fountain may be a good do-it-yourself project for those who are handy and want a intimate project.
 But introducing a large water feature, waterfall or duck pond may be more of a perplexing project than most homeowners want to adopt.
 There is a lot of excavation that goes into installing a perfect system and a lot of transporting of large boulders, rocks and hardscaping materials.
-Landscapers or landscape designers do much of their work underground, assuring that the pipes are well-insulated, leak-free, and will drain properly for eventual maintenance.
+San Antonio Landscapers or our landscape designers do much of their work underground, in this type of business, assuring that the pipes are well-insulated, leak-free, and will drain properly for eventual maintenance.

 If your lawn is small, you shouldn’t have too much of a problem planning and installing your own sprinkler system.
 However, if you do not want to do-it-yourself and want a low-upkeep irrigation system, it may suit you to hire an irrigation professional.
 They can design and plan for the most economical system and work with you to create a timing system that works with your style of living.
 They can also advise you to which spots of your yard may need systems that are different than the rest of the lawn.
 Be sure to look for a pro who understands the slope and nature of your landscape and can advise you of water-saving techniques.